Sustainable Gaps

 When providers are paid by patient volume, time away can create appointment compression before and after absence, shifting pressure onto the team.

-The consultation traces the work after the patient leaves.
+The consultation follows the work after the patient leaves.

 The first conversation follows one real example from patient interaction to completed closeout.
-The goal is to find where the route loses shape, not to blame the person holding the last task.
+The goal is to find where the work loses shape, not to blame the person holding the last task.

 01 | Visit